 In the past year we have fitted lever taps to the wash basins in the ladies and gents toilets.
 The gutters and rain water pipes have been cleaned.
 We have installed a hose union lock shield bib tap in preparation for full immersion baptisms.
 The electrical PAT testing has been done, thanks to Phillip Hague.
 Leaking and faulty valve to our church boiler has been replaced.
 Gas servicing completed.
 Internet issues hopefully have been resolved.
 The emergency lighting to the stairs has been replaced, thanks to Les Ward.
 At the moment, we are in the process of replacing the hot water heaters to the toilets.

 The PCC have a number of projects it wishes to pursue.
 The first among these is to replace the lift.
 Three surveys have been carried out and the specifications and quotes are in.
 It will cost us approximately £30,000.
 The PCC Fabric Sub-Committee is at present studying the three quotes and will make its recommendations to the PCC.
-Thanks to Phillip, Les and Richard.
+Thanks to Phillip, Les and Richard Shaw.
 If it is decided to proceed, a Faculty will be sought.

 Other work we need to proceed with is the repairs to the plaster work in the Lady Chapel.
 The PCC is also looking at refurbishing the toilets and kitchen as well as improving access to the church.
-We will require church architectural advise before any decision to proceed
+We will require church architectural advise before any decision to proceed can be taken.

+Martin Walton, PCC Fabric Sub Committee

 Pastoral Care report